 A robust data and analytics team cushions enterprises from any unpleasant shocks that may arrive unannounced.
 Valuable insights obtained after processing voluminous data help organizations to be prepared for any unforeseen circumstance or event.
 Prescriptive analytics proactively encourages human-machine collaboration by taking proactive action to protect people's interests.

-Data and analytics help organizations remain steadfast towards their objectives.
+Data and analytics help organizations remain steadfast toward their objectives.
 With the advent of technologies, data analytics helps organizations go the extra mile to deliver memorable experiences to consumers.
-It shows the value of customers' journey with the brand and creates reasonable expectations among customers — of receiving stellar service, that makes every interaction something to remember.
+It shows the value of customers' journey with the brand and creates reasonable expectations among customers — of receiving stellar service that makes every interaction something to remember.